UK opposition party leader says Google tax behaviour "wrong"

 Britain will host a meeting of G8 leaders on June 17-18 at a golf resort in Northern Ireland and Cameron said in April that tax compliance was one of his G8 priorities.

 Google is one of several high-profile companies to face far greater scrutiny of its tax affairs in recent months.
-Apple Inc. (AAPL.O), Microsoft (MSFT.O) and Amazon.com (AMZN.O) have all been in the spotlight at a time of weak economic growth, high levels of public debt and squeezed household incomes in Britain.
-(Editing by Mike Collett-White)
+Apple Inc. , Microsoft and Amazon.com have all been in the spotlight at a time of weak economic growth, high levels of public debt and squeezed household incomes in Britain.

+* China producer inflation cools for the first time in 7 months

+SINGAPORE, April 12 Rickmers Maritime, a Singapore-listed trust that operates container ships, said it would be wound up after it was unable to reach an agreement with its lenders to restructure its debt or raise new equity.